Frequently asked questions about the OpenCDN initiative

 IX.br (that used to be called PTT.br or PTTMetro), is the Internet Exchange Point initiative of the Brazilian Internet Steering Committee, CGI.br.

-IX.br was started in 2004 and now holds more than 30 IXPs in different Brazilian cities covering the 5 administrative regions of the country: north, northeast, southeast, middle east and south.
+IX.br was started in 2004 and now operates 39 IXPs in different Brazilian cities covering the 5 administrative regions of the country: north, northeast, southeast, center-west and south.